ragaeeb/ketab-online-sdk/README.md

 ![GitHub stars](https://img.shields.io/github/stars/ragaeeb/ketab-online-sdk?style=social)

 SDK to access the public APIs exposed by [ketabonline.com](https://ketabonline.com).
-The library provides helpers to download raw book data, inspect authors and categories, and search for titles without having to reverse engineer the HTTP endpoints yourself.
+The library provides helpers to download raw book data, inspect authors and categories, retrieve table of contents, and search for titles without having to reverse engineer the HTTP endpoints yourself.

 ## Installation

 Install the package with the package manager of your choice.
 The project is developed with Bun, but the published package works from any Node.js runtime that satisfies the `engines` requirement.
 ```bash
 # bun
 bun add ketab-online-sdk